pyth-network/grant-program/README.md

 ## Unit tests

-You can run the unit tests for the `token_dispenser` program via:
+You can run the unit tests for the `token_dispenser` program as follows:

 ```bash
 cd token_dispenser